JammyClarkie/symfony-docs/http_cache.rst

     The URI of the request is used as the cache key (unless you :doc:`vary </http_cache/cache_vary>`).

 This provides great performance and is simple to use.
 But, cache *invalidation* is not supported.
-If your content change, you'll need to wait until your cache expires for the page to update.
+If your content changes, you'll need to wait until your cache expires for the page to update.

 .. tip::